MONO-1223/AURAK-CENG432-EmbeddedSystemDesignLab/Lab 04 - Minimally Intrusive Debugging Methods/README.md

 There could be many variations of this experiment's task to test our understanding of the program and circuit setup and what must be modified to achieve them.
 For example, instead of using a blue LED for the heartbeat indicator, we could have used a different color, such as red or green.
 Alternatively, we could have used an external LED for the heartbeat while reserving the built-in LED and switch for the toggling program.
 Another approach would have been to implement the entire program solely on the microcontroller without external components or, conversely, to rely entirely on external apparatus for better flexibility and modularity.
 Additionally, we could have adjusted the frequencies of both the heartbeat and toggling functions to observe their impact on performance and visibility.
 Another variation could have been inverting the functionality—making the LED toggle continuously by default and stopping the toggling to remain steadily on when the switch is pressed.

 All in all, the debugging techniques and verification methods explored in this experiment have significant industry applications, particularly in embedded systems development, firmware engineering, and safety-critical systems.
 In real-world applications, ensuring that a program is running correctly and efficiently is crucial in fields such as automotive, aerospace, medical devices, and industrial automation.
 For example, in automotive electronic control units (ECUs), heartbeat indicators and watchdog timers are used to detect and recover from software failures that could otherwise lead to system malfunctions.
 In medical devices like pacemakers or infusion pumps, real-time debugging and robust verification mechanisms are essential to guarantee continuous operation without errors that could jeopardize patient safety.
 Similarly, in industrial automation, microcontrollers and PLCs must be constantly monitored to ensure that production lines and robotic systems operate as intended, minimizing downtime and preventing costly failures.
 The use of serial debugging, logic analyzers, and on-chip debugging tools is common in these fields to diagnose issues and optimize performance.
 By applying the debugging and verification strategies learned in this experiment, engineers can develop more reliable and fault-tolerant systems, reducing maintenance costs and improving overall system resilience in various industry settings.

+## Calculation of the Flashing LED Period and Delay in the System

+The calculation of the flashing LED period involves understanding the difference between the `delay` and the `period`.
+In my code, the `delay` is set to `62 ms` in the `Delay()` function, which is the time the LED stays either on or off.
+However, the `period` refers to the complete cycle of the LED flashing, including both the "on" and "off" states.
+Since the LED is on for `62 ms` and off for another `62 ms`, the total `period` of the LED flashing is the sum of both these delays, which equals `124 ms`.
+So, the flashing LED period is `124 ms`, not `12.5 ns`, because the period includes both the on and off times in the cycle.

 ## Resources